felixjwong/antibioticsai/README.md

 chemprop_predict --test_path working_example/test.csv --checkpoint_dir "working_example/checkpoints" --preds_path "working_example/test_pred.csv" --features_generator rdkit_2d_normalized --no_features_scaling
 ```

-The checkpoint directory, path to the test file, and path to the output file are specified with the corresponding flags.
-As the model has been augmented with computed RDKit features, the two --features_generator and --no_features_scaling flags are retained.
+The checkpoint directory, path to the test file, and path to the output file are specified using the corresponding flags.
+As the models have been augmented with computed RDKit features, the two --features_generator and --no_features_scaling flags are retained.

 #### Calculating rationales

-Given any compound with a high prediction score ("hit"), a Monte Carlo tree search can be run on the compound in order to determine a "rationale", or substructure responsible for a threshold amount of the compound's prediction score, as follows:
+Given any compound with a high prediction score ("hit"), <a href="https://chemprop.readthedocs.io/en/latest/interpret.html">a Monte Carlo tree search can be run on the compound in order to determine a "rationale"</a>, or substructure responsible for a threshold amount of the compound's prediction score, as follows:
 ```sh
 chemprop_interpret --data_path "./hit.csv" --checkpoint_dir "working_example/checkpoints" --property_id 1 --features_generator rdkit_2d_normalized --no_features_scaling
 ```
-Here, the command finds the rationale for the compound in "hit.csv" using the checkpoints in the checkpoint directory.
-As the model has been augmented with computed RDKit features, the two --features_generator and --no_features_scaling flags are retained.
+Here, the "chemprop_interpret" command finds the rationale for the compound in "hit.csv" using the models in the specified checkpoint directory.
+As the models have been augmented with computed RDKit features, the two --features_generator and --no_features_scaling flags are retained.

 At present, editing the parameters used in the Monte Carlo tree search is not supported via the command line in Chemprop.
 To edit the parameters to suitable values, as described in the paper, the relevant section of Chemprop's args.py (in chemprop/) must be updated as follows: